NetCloud Manager FAQ

 NCM can support a customer’s Private Network (3G/4G or wired networks).
 For device management, NCM uses a full-duplex, asynchronous SSL protocol to manage the Cradlepoint routers over a single TCP connection (port 8001).

-Support for Private Networks can be achieve by either of the following:
+Support for Private Networks can be achieved by the following:

 - Customers create a firewall rule to allow NCM management SSL traffic routed over the Internet to the Cradlepoint cloud datacenter (single TCP connection – port 8001).